Parallel-in-Time Preconditioning for Time-Dependent Variational Mean Field Games: Concluding remarks

-HWL acknowledges financial support from the School of Mathematics at the University of Edinburgh and the Research Council Faroe Islands grant FRC0476.
+\bmhead{Acknowledgements} HWL acknowledges financial support from the School of Mathematics at the University of Edinburgh, the Research Council Faroe Islands grant FRC0476, and the Betri Foundation.
 JWP acknowledges financial support from the Engineering and Physical Sciences Research Council (EPSRC) UK grants EP/S027785/1 and EP/Z533786/1.
 FJS was partially supported by l’Agence Nationale de la Recherche (ANR), project ANR-22-CE40-0010, by KAUST through the subaward agreement ORA-2021-CRG10-4674.6, and by Minist\`ere de l'Europe et des Affaires \'etrang\`eres (MEAE), project MATH AmSud 23-MATH-17.
+We thank Bernhard Heinzelreiter for useful discussions about parallelizable numerics.
 This work has made use of the resources provided by the Edinburgh Compute and Data Facility (ECDF).